|Date Opened||12/29/2017 11:59:00 PM|

 DEFERRED COMPENSATION - A deferred compensation plan is available to employees.

 HOW TO APPLY: Apply Online Now!
-Click on the link below; or print out an application and supplemental questionnaire and mail/bring them to: Santa Cruz County Personnel Department, 701 Ocean Street, Room 510, Santa Cruz, CA, 95060.
+Click on the link below; or print out an application and mail/bring application to: Santa Cruz County Personnel Department, 701 Ocean Street, Room 310, Santa Cruz, CA, 95060.
 For information, call (831) 454-2600.
 Hearing Impaired TDD/TTY: 711.
-Applications will meet the final filing date if received in one of the following ways: 1) In the Personnel Department by 5:00 p.m. on the final filing date, 2) Submitted online before midnight of the final filing date.
+Applications will meet the final filing date if received in one of the following ways: 1) in the Personnel Department by 5:00 p.m. on the final filing date, 2) submitted online before midnight of the final filing date.

 Women, minorities and people with disabilities are encouraged to apply.
 If you have a disability that requires test accommodation, please call (831) 454-2600.